 Quickstart

-In this guide, you will learn how to create and run a simple program using ZisK.
+In this guide, you will learn how to install ZisK, create a simple program and run it using ZisK.

 Create a Project